ministryofjustice/hmpps-arns-integrations-test-playwright-poc/performance/README.md

 current workaround: paste the extractedUrl value within " "

+NOTE: following running the extract function and having retrieved the extracted url, you can also run more than one scenario at a time.
+Example:

+Run the browser and smoke scnearios together:
+`k6 run performance/tests/browserAndApi.js --env SCENARIO=browser,smoke --env EXTRACTED_URL="$EXTRACTED_URL"`
+Or copy the actual url as a workaround for now

 ## NOTE: CURRENTLY DOESN'T WORK.
 To use the run_test.sh file to run the api tests, navigate to the right path and run:
 `chmod +x run_test.sh